halogen displacement reactions header

 Competition for electrons- halogen displacement reactions

-Displacement reactions can be carried out using aqueous solutions of the halogens, that is solutions of the halogens dissolved in water.
-Examples of these displacement reactions are explained in the video opposite.
-Here examples of halogen displacement reactions using chlorine water, bromine water and iodine solutions are shown along with colour changes which are used to indicate that a halogen displacement reaction has happened.
-The remainder of this page explains how to use an orgnaic solvent such as cyclohexane or hexane in halogen displacement reactions.
+Displacement reactions can be carried out using aqueous solutions of the halogens; that is solutions of the halogens dissolved in water.
+Examples of these displacement reactions are explained in the video below.
+Here examples of halogen displacement reactions using chlorine water, bromine water and iodine solutions are shown along with the colour changes which are used to indicate that a halogen displacement reaction has taken place.
+This page explains how to use an organic solvent such as cyclohexane or hexane in a halogen displacement reaction and the colour changes to look out for which indicate that a reaction has taken place.

 Bottle of chlorine water which is prepared by bubbling chlorine gas through water.